Table of Contents

 How it works

 IScriptEngineService wraps a MoonSharp Script.
-Registering it with RegisterStdService lets the bootstrap call its StartAsync during StartAsync, which wires up modules, constants, and a file watcher over the configured scripts directory.
+RegisterLuaEngine registers the LuaEngineConfig instance and the engine as the standard script engine service in one call, so the bootstrap calls its StartAsync during StartAsync, wiring up modules, constants, and a file watcher over the configured scripts directory.
 Globals you register become Lua variables, and ExecuteFunction evaluates a return <expression> and surfaces the value through ScriptResult.Data.

 See also